ssqneo/Fantacy-Stock-Github-Repo/README.md

 The API utilized to obtain the real time and historical stock data was Alpha Vantage.

 # Requirement:
-The script is written in R, see the R Markdown for a list of required packages.
+The script is written in R, the required packages are as follows: `alphavantager` `jsonlite` `tidyverse`.

 # Models: